Close Menu

 Is renting always cheaper than buying?

-Not always, but recent studies, including a 2024 report from CBRE, indicate that renting is currently more affordable than buying in most U.S. metropolitan areas due to high mortgage payments and housing prices.
+Not always, but recent studies, including a 2024 CBRE report, indicate that renting is more affordable than buying in most U.S. metropolitan areas due to higher mortgage payments and housing prices.
 However, this can vary by location and individual circumstances.

 What are the main financial benefits of renting?